christianmkg/mkgmarketingweb/_posts/2012-05-23-how-traditional-media-outlets-are-partnering-with-social-giants.md

 	<li><strong>Does social deserve to partner with traditional media giants?</strong></li>
 <ul>
 	<li>Traditionally, social channels didn't have a seat at the big kids table because they couldn't generate revenue.</li>
-	<li>With the Facebook IPO, social has their first champion that carries a 12-figure valuation, showing that they have the potential to generate a <em><strong>hundred billion dollars in revenueÂ </strong></em></li>
+	<li>With the Facebook IPO, social has their first champion that carries a 12-figure valuation, showing that they have the potential to generate a <em><strong>hundred billion dollars in revenue </strong></em></li>
 </ul>
 </ul>
 Think that this is a one-hit wonder deal?